YellowLineParking/Appy.GitDb/README.md

 ```

 ### Remote mode

-In order to use Git as a remote database, you need to install the `Appy.GitDb.Server` project on a server.
+In order to use Git as a remote database, you can use one of the servers projects `Appy.GitDb.Server` (MVC5) or `Appy.GitDb.NetCore.Server` (NETCore) as base or just the remote package on your own code.

 Once the server is installed, you can use the `Appy.GitDb.Remote` package to talk to the server: